Regranting during 2018 and first part of 2019

-The Kosovar Civil Society Foundation (KCSF), with a regranting budget of over 2 million EUR per year, is one of the leading partners for bilateral donors.
-The support of KCSF and its partners aims to develop civil society in Kosovo, support NGOs and civic initiatives to develop democracy in the country, and mobilize the existing potential to contribute to the European integration process.
+The Kosovo Civil Society Foundation (KCSF), with a regranting budget of over 2 million EUR per year, is one of the leading partners for bilateral donors.
+The support of KCSF and its partners aims to develop civil society in Kosovo, support NGOs and civic initiatives in developing democracy in the country and mobilize the potential to contribute to the European integration process.

-Among other, this was possible thanks to the flexibility based on the needs of the sector, sincere partnership and generous support from the Swedish SIDA.
+Inter alia, this was possible also owing to the flexibility based on sector needs, sincere partnership and generous support from KCSF donors.